Longtime convicted criminal admits fatally shooting woman in St. Paul

 Police officers arrived at Arcade Street and E. Cook Avenue shortly before 3:40 a.m. and saw Wagener with gunshot wounds to her chest and leg.
 An autopsy found that she had been shot six times.

-She had recently obtained a permit to carry a firearm and the gun "because the area where she lived wasn't safe," according to the criminal complaint.
+She had recently obtained a permit to carry a firearm and a gun "because the area where she lived wasn't safe," according to the criminal complaint.

 Powell was on probation at the time of the shootings in early September for a weapons offense in 2014 out of Hennepin County.
 Court records also show that he has three convictions in Minnesota for drugs, three for bringing drugs or alcohol into jail, and one each for assault and credit card fraud.